Jubatian/rrpge-examples/README.rst

 The most basic example program producing noise.
 This program may be one of the firsts when testing a new RRPGE implementation, requiring the least from the host.

-Proportional text (proptext)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Proportional text output using the Graphics Accelerator.
-It contains several small libraries to achieve it's goals:

-- Copy (copy.asm): A generic copy capable to copy any amount of data between any two locations, utilizing DMA where possible.

-- Blitter (blit.asm; blitnc.asm; blitsupp.asm): Generic blitter useful for
-  most types of Block Blitter usage, such as working with Accelerator sprites.

-- Text (textblit.asm; textlgen.asm): Proportional text output capable to build multi-line texts with left, right, center or justify alignments with some support for text formatting.

-- Compact 1bit font definition (fontdef1.asm): A font definition expander which may be used for saving some bits of storage space compared to storing a full 256 * 4 Word font definition.

 Rotozoomer (rotozoom)